 Certain chemicals in the foods you eat may trigger the release of neurotransmitters that heighten this sensitivity.

-If you are overweight, have high blood pressure, high cholesterol or diabetes, you will also want to limit grains as much as possible as they are metabolized very similarly to sugars.
+If you are overweight, have high blood pressure, high cholesterol, or have diabetes, you will also want to limit grains as much as possible as they are metabolized very similarly to sugars.
 This would also include organic unprocessed grains.
 Wheat and gluten grains are the top ones to avoid.

 Eat fresh foods.
 Eating a diet of fresh foods, devoid of preservatives and additives, may ease symptoms triggered by coexisting conditions such as irritable bowel syndrome (IBS).